thejimmyg/python-lambda-starter/README.md

 This is an extraction of the core ideas in [python-auth-tools](https://github.com/thejimmyg/python-auth-tools) but without any of the auth!

-The intention is to make merge both projects over time so that python-auth-tools can be deployed on Lambda or standalone.
+The intention is to merge both projects over time so that python-auth-tools can be deployed on Lambda or standalone.

 ## Principles